 In addition, the Board will:

 - discuss the Company’s capital structure and financial strategy, including capital investments and shareholder returns;

 - review feedback from shareholders post full and half-year results; and

 The Company has effective procedures in place to monitor and deal with conflicts of interest.
 The Board is aware of the other commitments and interests of its Directors, and changes to these commitments and interests must be reported to and, where appropriate, agreed with the rest of the Board.
 The Board considered the other time commitments of the Non-Executive Directors when appointing them.

 All Directors receive regular and timely information on the Company’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 Contracts are available for inspection at the Company’s registered office.

 Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities

 The Board is satisfied that, between the Directors, it has an effective and appropriate balance of skills and experience.
 In addition to the executive directors’ skills and experience of running the business over many years, the non-executive directors bring recent and relevant skills in running listed public companies, in relevant financial and legal matters and in remuneration practices relevant to similar companies of Skillcast’s size and complexity.
-The biographies of the Directors which are included on page XX of the Admission Document set out the relevant skills and experience of each of the Directors.
+The biographies of the Directors, which are included on the company website, set out the relevant skills and experience of each of the Directors.
 All Directors are encouraged to attend update sessions to ensure that they are kept abreast of changes to regulatory codes and best practices.
 In addition, Board meeting agendas include updates from advisors on changes in regulations or requirements that are specifically pertinent to the Group.